rosberry/TableViewTools/README.md

 ## Overview

 This repo contains the powerful tool for making your UITableView usage simply and comfortable!
-At allows you to move your UITableView configuration logic to separated objects, such as inheritors of TableViewSectionItemProtocol and TableViewCellItemProtocol, and simply register, add and remove cells from your table view.
+It allows you to move your UITableView configuration logic to separated objects, such as inheritors of TableViewSectionItemProtocol and TableViewCellItemProtocol, and simply register, add and remove cells from your table view.

 ## Example